sqlxpert/lights-off-aws/README.md

   that the deployment role is _necessary_ for modifying Lighs Off is one way.
-  You could also copy the role's in-line IAM policy, delete the statements with `"Resource": "*"`, change the `"Effect"` of the remaining, resource-specific statements to `"Deny"`, and add the new policy to people's day-to-day roles.
+  You could also copy the role's in-line IAM policy, delete the statements with `"Resource": "*"`, change the `"Effect"` of the remaining, resource-specific statements to `"Deny"`, and add the new, inverted policy to people's day-to-day roles.

 * Apply a similar `"Deny"` policy to prevent people from directly invoking the Lights Off AWS Lambda functions.